Obama, Bush And Clinton Help Make The Presidents Cup Something Special

 Clinton, Bush and Obama seemed to enjoy themselves as they sat together for opening ceremonies at the Liberty National Golf Club.
 They also mingled with golfers and tournament officials.
 Obama got to chat with one-time PGA star Tiger Woods, who is a captain’s assistant for the U.S. team this year.

-Since the event began 1994, Clinton is the only sitting president to attend (he did do in 2000).
+Since the event began 1994, Clinton is the only sitting president to attend (he did so in 2000).

 But not to be outdone on that score, President Donald Trump is expected to attend on Sunday.